CanopyTax/kremling-loader/README.md

 # kremling-loader

-Kremling webpack loader is an abstraction on top of the awesome [`Postcss`](https://github.com/postcss/postcss) project.
+The [`Kremling`](https://github.com/CanopyTax/kremling) webpack loader is an abstraction on top of the awesome [`Postcss`](https://github.com/postcss/postcss) project.
 It allows you to process your css the way you'd like, and then it passes formatted data to the `<Scoped>` component.

 ## Install